Alright, so dig this, I’m going on a solo flight in a couple of days and I’m wiggin’ out.

 - Larry the vomiting robot goes ‘viral’ while helping researchers study norovirus (thestar.com)

-Yes, I know, Suze Orman fans, I have a low financial IQ – just like every other normal American.
-To say that I’m remorseful about this decision would be an understatement.
-At the moment, I’m approximately six and a half miles from having to siphon my neighbor’s gas at night.
+Yes, I know, Suze Orman fans, I have a low financial IQ just like every other normal American.
+To say that I’m remorseful about this decision would be an understatement, because right now I’m about three and a half miles from having to siphon my neighbor’s gas.

 If you’re not familiar with Yatzy Addict, it’s a knockoff app version of the board game, Yahtzee.
 I can’t stop playing it.
 I wake up in the middle of the night to take a leak, and one quick game turns into an all-night bender.

 I don’t play casually, either.
 I play with intensity.
 And passion.
 I yell at the computer and swear a lot.
 According to my dense logic, the computer is out to get me.
 It has sent evil avatars from space to destroy me and turn me into a boiling mess.

-And to think, there was a time when I didn’t understand the allure of the tablet computer…
+And to think there was a time when I didn’t understand the allure of the tablet computer.

 3 years ago

-I underestimated the addictive qualities of the iPad.
-I can’t put it down.
-For someone who once had hopes of weaning himself from the computer, the last thing I needed to do was run out and have one surgically attached to my fucking arm.
-To give you an idea of the magnitude of this problem, half the comments I left on your blogs this week occurred while I was sitting on the throne.
+Coming from someone who had hopes of weaning himself from the computer, the last thing I needed to do was run out and have one surgically attached to my fucking arm.
+Half the comments I replied to this week occurred while I was on the throne.